lucianux/english/A1/README.md

 - Signal words.
 We use the present continuous with time expressions that mean now or around now.
 Some of these expressions are: now, at the moment, at present, today, these days, this week, etc.

+- We use it for future plans.
+  - We’re **meeting** friends tomorrow.

 ### Have got

 #### Positive